SQream/sqream_docs/getting_started/client_platforms/apache_airflow.rst

 Apache Airflow
 ***************

-Apache Airflow is a popular open source orchestration tool.
-It allows users to write complex workflows composed of multiple kinds of actions and services using DAGs, and to schedule, debug and monitor workflow runs.
+Apache Airflow is a popular open-source orchestration tool.
+It allows users to write complex workflows composed of multiple kinds of actions and services using Directed Acyclic Graphs (DAGs), and to schedule, debug and monitor workflow runs.

-Different kind of actions are represented with specialized Python classes, called “Operators”.
-Each SaaS database vendor can build one or more customized Operators for performing different DB operations (e.g. execute arbitrary SQL statements, schedule DB job runs etc.).
+Different kinds of actions are represented with specialized Python classes, called “Operators”.
+BLUE can build one or more customized Operators for performing different operations.

-This package is an Operator for executing SQL statments on SQream Blue using Python connector.

 Before You Begin
 ================